Mc-Zen/tidy/docs/tidy-guide.typ

-= Preview Examples <preview-examples>
+= Preview examples <preview-examples>

 As we saw in the previous section, it is possible with *tidy* to add examples to a docstring and preview it along with its output.

-The function `example()` is available in every docstring and has some bells and whistles which are showcased with the following `example-demo.typ` module which contains a function for highlighting text with gradients:
+The function `example()` is available in every docstring and has some bells and whistles which are showcased with the following `example-demo.typ` module which contains a function for highlighting text with gradients (seems not very advisable due to the poor readability):

 // #file-code("example-demo.typ", raw(lang: "typ", block: true, read("/examples/example-demo.typ")))

 #{
+  set text(size: .89em)
   import "/examples/example-demo.typ"

   let module = tidy.parse-module(